 Who manages the stewardship and fiscal activities of the Church?

-The Executive Pastor and administrative staff manage the daily financial activities of CBC.
+The Finance Pastor and administrative staff manage the daily financial activities of CBC.
 The Stewardship Committee reviews past and discusses upcoming financial activities of the church on a monthly basis.
-The Executive Pastor works with the Senior Pastor, Elders, Staff, and Stewardship Committee to provide leadership to overall stewardship and fiscal direction.
+The Finance Pastor works with the Senior Pastor, Elders, Staff, and Stewardship Committee to provide leadership to overall stewardship and fiscal direction.
 The Stewardship Committee is in the process of engaging an independent external Certified Public Accountant to provide at least a quarterly review of the church’s financial activities for further oversight.